akhos09/wavtohcatool/README.md

 2. **Download Music**:

    - When prompted, type `y` to download music.
    - Paste the YouTube URL and ensure it is valid.
+You can paste one per input until you hit enter.
    - Specify the name for the `.wav` file without the extension ``.
    - Repeat for multiple URLs as desired.